First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Introduction

 Let us now discuss about the boundary conditions satisfied by the averaged velocity field.
 Remember that the contour $\partial\Omega$ consists of two parts, a solid part $\Gamma_1$ coinciding with the shelf edge and the open boundary $\Gamma_2$.
 The function $\mathbf{w}^0(x,t)$ is a known function on the boundary.
-This impermeability condition is given on the solid part of the boundary, i.e., the restriction $\mathbf{w}^0|_{\Gamma_1}= \mathbf{0}$ is the no-slip boundary condition on the shoreline, and $\int_0^T\int_{\Gamma_2}h\mathbf{w}^0\cdot\mathbf{n}\d\Gamma_2\d t=0$, follows from the mass conservation law.
-In \eqref{0}, $h(x)$ is the vertical scale of motion, i.e., the depth of the calm sea at $x$ in the region $\Omega$ and we assume that it is a continuously differentiable function nowhere becoming zero, so that
+This impermeability condition is given on the solid part of the boundary, that is, the restriction $\mathbf{w}^0|_{\Gamma_1}= \mathbf{0}$ is the no-slip boundary condition on the shoreline, and $\int_0^T\int_{\Gamma_2}h\mathbf{w}^0\cdot\mathbf{n}\d\Gamma_2\d t=0$, follows from the mass conservation law.
+In \eqref{0}, $h(x)$ is the vertical scale of motion, that is, the depth of the calm sea at $x$ in the region $\Omega$ and we assume that it is a continuously differentiable function nowhere becoming zero, so that

-where $M$ is a positive constant which equals to zero at a constant ocean depth.
+where $M$ is a positive constant, which equals to zero at a constant ocean depth.
 The initial datum $\mathbf{w}_0(x)$ and $\zeta_0(x)$ are given.
 In particular, $\mathbf{w}_0$ and $\zeta_0$ can be set equal to zero, which indicates the fact that initially the ocean is at rest.
-The unique global solvability results of the system \eqref{0} is obtained by simplifying the non-homogeneous boundary value problem to a homogeneous Dirichlet boundary value problem (see \cite{IpM,MK,MK1} for more details).
+The unique global solvability results of the system \eqref{0} is obtained by simplifying the non-homogeneous boundary value problem to a homogeneous Dirichlet boundary value problem (see \cite{IpM,MK,MK1}, etc for more details).

 In order to simplify the non-homogeneous boundary value problem to a homogeneous Dirichlet boundary value problem, we set

 and